A new approach to Evaluating Digital Learning for Govt Schools

 We therefore do not see a very structured path which a child takes, nor do we see any structured approach to learning.
 Should we then consider changing the approach to a more guided one rather than student centric one?

-Imagine a 10 year old kid from a rural village who may be seeing a tablet for the first time in his/her life OR even if he/she has seen the device before, they are getting it in their hands for the first time.
+Imagine a 10 year old kid from a rural village.
+This kid may be seeing a tablet for the first time in his/her life.
+OR even if he/she has seen the device before, they are getting it in their hands for such a long time in their school for the first time.
 Imagine the kind of rush that kid will be feeling.
 Rather than curbing it, the right approach must be to encourage that feeling.
 Eventually, you will realise that it will lead to natural and proactive adoption.
-Once that happens, the kid will settle down happily and start to proactively use the learning content with genuine interest in learning.
+Once that happens, the kid will settle down happily.
+He/she will start to proactively use the learning content with genuine interest in learning.

 A device in the hands of the child allows them to use it as per their comfort, learning levels and ability to comprehend.
 Personalised experience leads to much better engagement and a lot of fun.
 A child starts connecting with the device and with the content it has.
 Regular usage becomes a habit.
-And that’s when over a period of time, you will start seeing an improvement in learning outcomes – please remember it will still be personalised for every child but nonetheless it will be.
+And that’s when over a period of time, you will start seeing an improvement in learning outcomes.
+Please remember it will still be personalised for every child.

-The best thing about student centric digital projects is that after good adoption happens, you get student wise usage and impact data on the devices itself, thereby delivering real time impact information & genuine growth outcomes.
+The best thing about student centric digital projects is that after good adoption happens, you get student wise usage and impact data on the devices itself.
+It thereby delivers real time impact information & genuine growth outcomes.

 If you are familiar with the concept of theory of change, then you must define the same in two parts for your digital learning projects.
 We give an indicative blueprint below.
 You can either use the same or customise as per your project specifications.
 Here goes:

 And as a last step, while you are defining your theory of change, it is imperative to mention the timelines as well.
-Too long a timeline will make the project unviable and too short a timeline will put a lot of burden on your existing resources at hand and even then you may not get the desired outcome.
+Too long a timeline will make the project unviable.
+Further, if too short, a timeline will put a lot of burden on your existing resources at hand.
 Using technology and learning are both very natural ideas and should happen that way.
 You may guide but start influencing it too much and it will all fall apart.

 Please do share your experiences of setting up digital learning projects in the comments below.
 We would love to learn on what worked for you and what did not.